Virtualization in Cloud Computing: Behind the Scenes

 Desktop Virtualization

 Desktop virtualization, also known as Virtual Desktop Infrastructure (VDI), allows a user’s operating system to be stored remotely on a server in a data center.
 This way users can access their desktop virtually from anywhere using a variety of endpoint devices.
 The main advantages of desktop virtualization are user mobility, portability, simplified software deployment and update management.
+In environments such as a hosted call center software provider, VDI enables call center agents to work from different locations while providing them with a secure and consistent desktop experience.
+This is crucial for ensuring operational efficiency and centralized IT management.

 Storage Virtualization